unconventionaldotdev/indico-patcher/README.md

 cd indico-patcher
 ```

-Before creating the virtualenv, you probably want to be using the same version of Python that the development of the project is targeting.
+Before creating the virtualenv, make sure to be using the same version of Python that the development of the project is targeting.
 This is the first version specified in the `.python-version` file and you can install it with `pyenv`:

 ```sh
 pyenv install